ChainAgnostic/varsig/README.md

 * [Signature Algorithm]: A signature algorithm tag and any additional fields needed to configure it
 * [Payload Encoding]: The codec used to render the payload to binary

-FIXME
-Signing over the header is RECOMMENDED to avoid <classes of attack>

 A Varsig header MUST begin with one or more Varsig segments that configure the signature.

 ``` mermaid